 them painting their copies.
 But from my History of European Art course I knew that many of the great painters spent years in the Louvre, copying the masters, sort of like a musician jamming with his favorite bands CDs.
 Sometimes when walking through the Louvre you forget where you are because you are lost in the art and you look up and see a spectacular mural on the ceiling or realize the exhibition hall you have just walked down is a quarter of a mile long.
 (Check out the program Skip the Line Tour at the Louvre if you are worried about wasting the precious time you have in Paris)

-Friday night we met some friends from the Greek island of Kea where we spend our summers who took us to the Brasserie Balzar on Rue des Ecoles near the Sorbonne and it was nice
+Friday night we met some friends from the Greek island of Kea where we spend our summers who took us to the Brasserie Balzar on Rue des Ecoles near the Sorbonne and

 having people with us that could tell us what everything on the menu was instead of having to pick just one or two things to ask the waiter and choose from those.
 The restaurant is something of Paris institution and was along with Bistro Henri, the best place we ate in.
 Historically it has been around since the thirties and there are old black and white photos of it on the wall.
 From their website(www.brasseriebalzar.com) I pulled this...